PPriyadarsini/2-PersonalPortfolio/README.md

 **2.** **About section:** Here in the about section, it includes a brief information about myself, what I am currently doing, my interests and passions.

 **3.** **Skills section:** The Skills section is divided into two categories: Technical and Design Skills.
-Technical skills include C Language, Java, HTML 5, CSS 3, and JavaScript.
+Technical skills include C Language, Java, HTML5, CSS3, and JavaScript.
 Design skills include Adobe Photoshop, Adobe Illustrator, and Figma.

 **4.** **Work section:** The work section includes some of my artworks that I have done previously.